-Ardrossan is set to benefit from a national scale regeneration project with investment of over £120M over a 5-10 year period and including investment in Ardrossan Harbour, an expanded marina, town centre connections, private and social housing as well as the proposed This will integrate the new campus as part of the town by community campus.
+Ardrossan is set to benefit from a national scale regeneration project with investment of over £120M over a 5-10 year period and including investment in Ardrossan Harbour, an expanded marina, town centre connections, private and social housing as well as the proposed community campus.
 To reflect that huge opportunity and to bring together the various investments, an Ardrossan Plan was developed in partnership with the Scottish Futures Trust

 The Ardrossan Plan is a strategic framework building on previous community conversations including the Three Towns Charette and other community engagements.
-It sets out a future framework for development in terms
+It sets out a future framework for development in terms of: